 For information regarding our community museums, please contact Zach Werkowitch.

 To request historic images from the History Colorado collection, please contact the Stephen H. Hart Research Center's photo librarian.

 To request an image of History Colorado's museums, sites and preservation programs, please email the PR Office or access our online media kit on Dropbox.

-DENVER — February 11, 2014 - Fifty Colorado immigrants originally from 24 countries will take the Oath of Allegiance to become United States citizens on Feb.
-19 at the History Colorado Center during a U.S. Citizenship and Immigration Services (USCIS) naturalization ceremony.
-This is the first naturalization ceremony hosted by History Colorado, which takes place from 1 to 2:30 p.m. in the museum’s Anschutz Hamilton Hall.
+Colorado immigrants originally from 28 countries will take the Oath of Allegiance to become United States citizens on August 12 at the History Colorado Center during a U.S. Citizenship and Immigration Services (USCIS) naturalization ceremony.
+This is the second naturalization ceremony that History Colorado has hosted.
+The ceremony will take place from 1:30 to 2:25 p.m. in the museum’s Anschutz Hamilton Hall.
 Museum visitors are invited to watch.